APPLY FOR AWARDS

 Information for Applicants

-The principal investigator must be a M.D., D.O., or Ph.D., have an appointment at a medical school, other health professions schools, or an affiliated hospital or other health institution.
-The proposal must have the endorsement of the Dean or the principal research officer.
+The principal investigator must be a MD, DO, or PhD, have an appointment at a medical school, other health science schools or colleges, or a medical school affiliated hospital or group practice.
+The letter must have the endorsement of the Dean or the principal research officer and have appropriate institutional review board where relevant, the human subjects review board approval.
+We do not fund indirect costs or capital equipment.
 Travel costs may be requested up to $1,000 and reasonable publication and page charges may be covered.
-We do not fund indirect costs.
-Portes/IOMC grants cannot be used for capital equipment.

 How to Apply